abengtss-max/compliance-workshop/labs/lab-02-cis-compliance-scenario.md

-# Lab Exercise 1B: CIS Compliance Scenario
+# Lab Exercise 2: CIS Compliance Scenario

-## 📋 Overview
+## 📋 Lab 2 Overview

 This practical exercise simulates a real-world compliance scenario where you inherit an Azure subscription with existing resources and must assess, remediate, and report on CIS benchmark violations using only native Azure tools.